ManuSureshh/VISProctor/README.md

 # PROCTOR: Full Stack Web Application with DevOps

-Welcome to PROCTOR, a comprehensive full-stack web application showcasing modern DevOps practices.
-PROCTOR integrates a ReactJS frontend with a Java Spring Boot backend, containerized and deployed using Docker.
+Welcome to PROCTOR, a comprehensive full-stack web application demonstrating modern DevOps practices.
+The frontend is built using ReactJS with Material-UI, while the backend utilizes Java Spring Boot and connects to a MySQL database.
+The entire application is containerized and deployed using Docker.

 ## Table of Contents